brian-maloney/fluent-bit-static/README.md

 ## Known Limitations

 The `systemd` input plugin is not presently supported due to a lack of availability of a static libsystemd library in Debian.
 This is documented in this Debian [bug report](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=915566) but was not added due to lack of demand.
 In the future this support may be able to be added by compiling libsystemd as part of the build process.

+The WASM and Lua functionality are disabled from version `2.0.0` onward as they break static linking by causing the build process to attempt to link shared libraries into the static object.